 Ideally, IT should be at least aware of every smartphone and tablet used in an organization, from activation to retirement.
-Accomplishing this requires a cohesive plan
+Accomplishing this requires a cohesive plan for mobile device management.

 As business use of smartphones and tablets continues to grow, inadequate IT oversight and control is having negative effects.
 Up to one-third of companies acknowledge that smartphone use is being hindered or slowed because IT admins cannot manage the devices to the extent they would like, according to a 2012 Osterman Research study; the situation is even worse for tablets.